 Collagen comprises roughly 1–10% of your muscle tissue.
 As a result, this protein is essential for keeping your muscles strong and functioning optimally.
 Studies reveal that collagen supplementation, paired with resistance exercise, may help boost muscle mass and body composition.

-One study in the British Journal of Nutrition looked at 53 male subjects with sarcopenia, or loss of muscle mass.
+One study in the British Journal of Nutrition looked at 53 male subjects.
 Half of the men took 15 grams of collagen peptides in a double-blind trial while participating in daily exercise for 12 weeks.
 By the end of the study, subjects who supplemented resistance training with collagen peptides saw further improved body composition than the control group.

 Researchers suggest these results are due to collagen supplements promoting the synthesis of muscle proteins such as creatine and stimulating muscle growth following a workout session.